César Izturis: Washington Nationals

-On August 6, 2012, the Washington Nationals claimed Izturis off waivers from the Brewers.
-He was designated for assignment by the Washington Nationals on August 17, only 11 days after arriving in Washington.
-On August 20, 2012, he was granted free agency.
+On August 6, 2012, Izturis was claimed off waivers by the Washington Nationals.
+In 5 games for Washington, he went 2-for-4 (.500).
+Izturis was designated for assignment by the Nationals on August 17, only 11 days after arriving in Washington.
+He elected free agency on August 20.

 Cincinnati Reds

-On January 14, 2013, the Cincinnati Reds announced that they had signed Izturis to a minor league contract with an invitation to major league spring training.
-The Reds selected the contract of Izturis on March 31.
+On January 14, 2013, the Cincinnati Reds announced that they had signed Izturis to a minor league contract that included an invitation to spring training.
+On March 31, the Reds selected Izturis' contract after he made the team's Opening Day roster.
+In 63 appearances for Cincinnati, he batted .209/.259/.271 with no home runs and 11 RBI.